Good Vs Bad Matcha

 I didn’t quit and eventually found out why the Japanese love Matcha.
 Good quality Matcha is amazing!

 Matcha comes in all grades and can come from anywhere that has a green tea farm.
 Real, authentic, and truly delicious Matcha comes from Japan.

-Bad Latte - Brownish Green Color
+Bad Matcha Latte - Brownish Green Color

-Good Latte - Electric Green
+Good Latte - Vibrant rich green color

 What should you expect from Good and Bad Matcha?

 Good Matcha is green, smells earthy and inviting, and tastes smooth and vegetal.
 It tastes great on its own, in a Latte and even sprinkled on ice cream if you want to take it to the next level.
 Good Matcha is a bit more expensive but well worth it.

 Bad Matcha is swampy green, smells light and earthy, is really bitter and tastes like dirt.
 Bad Matcha is typically either expired Matcha, Chinese matcha or confectionary (Culinary/Cooking) Matcha.
 My frustration started when I realized some “Ceremonial Grade” Matcha I bought was really cooking Matcha disguised in a beautiful package and description.

 A quick note about cooking Matcha –